Austin0422/ReverseReversi/README.md

 # ReverseReversi
-Here is the Java Project of Reverse Reversi.
+An imperfect project about Reverse Reversi.